Select Page

 “A man cannot be comfortable without his own approval.” – Mark Twain

-A lot of what gets sold as “confidence” is really something else: bravado, arrogance, or performance.
-It looks bold on the outside, but underneath, it’s often propped up by fear—of being wrong, of looking weak, of being seen.
+A lot of what, at first sight, may look like “confidence” is really something else: bravado, arrogance, or performance.
+It looks bold on the outside, but underneath, there is often hidden fear: the fear of being wrong, of looking weak, of being seen.

 Fake confidence says: